korsbo/Latexify.jl/docs/paper/paper.md

 comprehensibility and improve troubleshooting.
 It, furthermore, allows for de-mystification of computational models generated using DSLs.
-The programmatic formatting of equations and tables enables their automatic inclusion into generated documents, reports or posts (using tools such as Weave.jl [@weave]).
+The programmatic formatting of equations and tables enables their automatic inclusion into generated documents, documentation, reports or posts (possibly in combination with tools such as Weave.jl [@weave]).
 Such programmatic translation can also help to ensure an accurate correspondence between what software does and what reports or articles claim that they do.
 It is also just rather convenient.

 # Acknowledgements